mu-arch/SaureksCloset/README.md

 ## Your character, your look

 Saurek's Closet morphs how your character looks on your own client.
-Your actual equipment, stats, and gameplay stay the same; other players do not see these appearance changes.
+Your actual equipment, stats, and gameplay stay the same.
+Other players cannot see your Saurek's Closet look, unless they also have the addon installed.

 - **Dress your character:** browse the item database, filter by quality and type, and preview an item before activating it.
 - **Choose what shows:** customize an armor slot, hide it, or pass through your real equipment.